Wakesurfing Tips on How to Get Started

 Keep Music at a Responsible Level

-Marine audio systems are louder and better than ever before, but it's important to be considerate of your surroundings.
-Avoid blasting music in the early mornings or late evenings, and be aware of homeowners who might prefer peace and quiet.
+Marine audio systems are louder and better than ever, but it's important to consider your surroundings.
+Avoid blasting music in the early mornings or late evenings, and be aware of homeowners who might prefer peace.
 Follow the #CaptainsEtiquette and #WakeResponsibly by keeping the music at a responsible level.

 Stay 200 Feet Away from Shore

-Remember, wakesurfing responsibly is not only important for the environment but also for the safety and enjoyment of others.
-So, keep these tips in mind and have a great time on the water!
+Remember, wakesurfing is important for the environment and the safety and enjoyment of others.
+So, remember these tips and have a great time on the water!

 Find Right Boat for Wakesurfing